How CRMA Solves Continual Learning — And Why It Actually Matters

 CRMA's mathematical constraints are scale-invariant.
 The properties that prevent backbone drift at 1.1B parameters produce the same stability at 7B parameters.
 This is not a coincidence — it is a consequence of how the constraints are designed.
 They bound relative drift, not absolute parameter changes, which means they scale naturally with model size.

 This matters because production models are not getting smaller.
 The industry trend is toward larger models with more capabilities, and any continual learning solution that only works at small scale is a dead end.
-CRMA's scale invariance means its approach is future-proof: as base models grow from 7B to 70B and beyond, the stability guarantees follow.
+CRMA has been validated on 5 models across 4 architecture families from 1.1B to 9.2B parameters.
+Extending the validation beyond 9.2B is future work.

 The Future: Continuous Learning in Production